milenakos/cat-bot/README.md

    `pip install -r requirements.txt`

-3. You will need to upload all needed emojis to Discord's App Emoji in the Dev Portal.
+3. You will need to all emojis you want to Discord's App Emoji in the Dev Portal.

-   If they aren't found there, they will be replaced with a placeholder (this breaks catching).
+   If they aren't found there, they will be replaced with a placeholder.

    All emojis can be downloaded [here](https://github.com/staring-cat/emojis/releases/latest/download/emojis.zip).